Dec 4, 2024 • 9 min read

 The best islands for scuba divers

 The Tuamotus are a chain of islands best known as an incredible scuba diving destination.
-There are three main islands to go to for diving: Tikehau, Fakarava, and Rangiroa - and all three offer something different.
+There are three main islands to go to for diving: Tikehau, Fakarava and Rangiroa - and all three offer something different.

 The highlight of Rangiroa is the dolphins.
 At the Tiputa Pass, there is a pod of about 30 dolphins that swim and play in the area year-round.
-Of those 30 dolphins, 4 of them are incredibly social and will come up to scuba divers in the hopes of getting a belly rub.
+Of those 30 dolphins, four of them are incredibly social and will come up to scuba divers in the hopes of getting a belly rub.
 However, even if you aren’t lucky enough to see one of these specific dolphins on your dive, you will likely still see and hear the pod.

 Fakarava is famous for its sharks.
 There are two main passes here, the south pass, Tumakohua, and the north pass, Garuae.
 Both are fantastic dive spots, but the south pass is the best spot to see the sharks.
 It is estimated that there are between 250-700 grey sharks in this area and no, they are not baited.
 The shark wall is a sight to see, but divers should be aware that the currents here can be quite strong and may be difficult for inexperienced divers.

 Finally, there is Tikehau, which was named the fishiest atoll in the world by Jaques Cousteau.
-This statement is immediately obvious as you drop below the surface and are surrounded by schools of colorful fish, cheeky puffers, barracuda, and some curious white tip reef sharks.
+This statement is immediately obvious as you drop below the surface and are surrounded by schools of colorful fish, cheeky puffers, barracuda and some curious white tip reef sharks.
 Lucky divers here may also get a chance to see hammerhead and tiger sharks by the island’s only pass.

 Insider tip: Book your dives early as there are a limited number of spaces and dive shops on the islands.